-Gemma joined LawCare in January 2018 having worked in communications for charities including Cystic Fibrosis Trust, the British Dupuytren's Society, as well as NHS England.
+Gemma joined LawCare in January 2018 having worked in communications for charities including Cystic Fibrosis Trust and the British Dupuytren's Society, as well as NHS England.
 She looks after all of LawCare's digital and printed content as well as our media and public relations.

 Alexandra Marks qualified as a solicitor in 1983, and was a partner at Linklaters (1990-2003).
 She now sits as a Deputy High Court Judge, Recorder and First Tier Tribunal Judge.

 Our chair Andrew is a Solicitor and Notary Public.
 He was President of the Law Society of England and Wales from 2014/2015.
 Andrew is a Consultant with Heppenstalls, Solicitors, in Hampshire.
 He is also Chair of Spurgeons Childrens Charity and Co-Director of ‘Restored’, a charity making a stand against issues of gender based violence.